munizart/munizart.github.io/_posts/2018-10-11-introducing-idle-comp.md

 Now, imagine that you need to optimize more components, imagine having one `idleCallbackId` and one `registredYet` like variables for each component.
-It simplily won't scale.
+It simply won't scale.

 ### Entering the IdleComp